JanisEst/KeePassQuickUnlock/README.md

 ![alt tag](https://abload.de/img/quickunlock_optionsqgahv.jpg)

 **QuickUnlock Mode**
-- 'QuickUnlock' Entry only (default): Enable QuickUnlock only if the custom entry is available in the root group of the database.
+- 'QuickUnlock' Entry only (default): Enable QuickUnlock only if the custom entry is available in a group of the database.
 - 'QuickUnlock' Entry / Part of Master Password: Enable QuickUnlock if a custom entry is available or the master password satisfies the needed requirements.

 **QuickUnlock Settings**